graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 In 2.x, most schema errors would throw an exception of the `ExecutionError` type.
 This has been changed; now the thrown error is a native exception -- for instance, an `ArgumentOutOfRange` exception would be thrown when trying to add a field to a type with the same name as one that already exists.
+Many of these exceptions occur prior to executing a document; however, some occur during the schema initialization within the `DocumentExecuter` and are then treated as processing errors.

 In 3.x, `ExecutionError` (and derived classes) are returned directly from the `DocumentExecuter` for parsing and validation errors (input errors).
 Field resolvers and middleware can also return input errors by